 The presence or absence of any factor should not necessarily resolve whether [identify the alleged trademark] has acquired secondary meaning.

-Descriptive marks are protectable only to the extent you find they acquired distinctiveness [[through secondary meaning] [by the public coming to associate the mark with the [owner of the mark] [a particular source]]].
+Descriptive marks are protectable only to the extent you find they acquired distinctiveness [[through secondary meaning] [by the public coming to associate the mark with the [owner of the mark] [a particular source]].
 Descriptive marks are entitled to protection only as broad as the secondary meaning they have acquired, if any.
 If they have acquired no secondary meaning, they are entitled to no protection and cannot be considered a valid mark.

-[The plaintiff has the burden of proving that the [identify plaintiff’s trademark] has acquired a secondary meaning.]
-[The defendant has the burden of proving that the [identify plaintiff’s trademark] lacks a secondary meaning.]
+[The plaintiff [name] has the burden of proving that the [identify plaintiff’s trademark] has acquired a secondary meaning.]
+[The defendant [name] has the burden of proving that the [identify plaintiff’s trademark] lacks a secondary meaning.]

-The mere fact that the plaintiff is using [describe symbol or term], or that the plaintiff began using it before the defendant, does not mean that the trademark has acquired secondary meaning.
+The mere fact that the plaintiff [name] is using [describe symbol or term], or that the plaintiff [name] began using it before the defendant [name], does not mean that the trademark has acquired secondary meaning.
 There is no particular length of time that a trademark must be used before it acquires a secondary meaning.

 Comment

 The test for secondary meaning is the same whether for product configuration or trade dress or trademark cases.
 See Avery Dennison Corp. v.
 Sumpton, 189 F.3d 868, 876 n.
 6 (9th Cir.
 1999).
 The penultimate paragraph to this instruction specifies two different burdens of persuasion as to secondary meaning.
 The burden is on the plaintiff if the mark is not registered, in which case part of the plaintiff’s burden is to show the mark is distinctive (either by being inherently distinctive or by having acquired secondary meaning), and hence protectable.
 See Self–Realization Fellowship Church v.
 Ananda, 59 F.3d 902, 910-12 (9th Cir.
-1995) (finding that plaintiff’s unregistered mark was descriptive and lacked secondary meaning, and therefore, was invalid).
+1995) (holding that plaintiff’s unregistered mark was descriptive and lacked secondary meaning, and therefore, was invalid).
 See also Filipino Yellow Pages. v.
 Asian J. Publ’ns, 198 F.3d 1143, 1151-52 (9th Cir.
 1999).
 On the other hand, if the mark is validly registered but has not yet attained incontestable status, the plaintiff’s registration carries a presumption of secondary meaning, because registered marks are presumed distinctive.
 Americana Trading, Inc., v.
 Russ Berrie & Co., 966 F.2d 1284, 1287 (9th Cir.
 1992).
 In that case, if the defendant wishes to argue that the plaintiff’s mark was weak (e.g., was descriptive) and not entitled to trademark protection, the burden is on the defendant to prove that secondary meaning has not attached.
 Id.

 Failure to list actual confusion as one of the factors the jury should consider in determining whether the plaintiff had established secondary meaning is not harmless error.
 See Adray v.
 Adry-Mart, Inc., 76 F.3d 984, 987 (9th Cir.
 1995).
 See also Comm. for Idaho’s High Desert, Inc. v.
 Yost, 92 F.3d 814, 822-23 (9th Cir.
 1996) (“Factors considered in determining whether a secondary meaning has been achieved include: (1) whether actual purchasers of the product bearing the claimed trademark associate the trademark with the producer, (2) the degree and manner of advertising under the claimed trademark, (3) the length and manner of use of the claimed trademark, and (4) whether use of the claimed trademark has been exclusive.” (citation omitted)).